rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I tried several methods to check which one or combined made good effort.
-Firstly, I used Sobel algorithm, took an absolute and applied a threshold.
+I tried several methods to check which one or combined made good effect.
+Firstly, I used Sobel algorithm, taking an absolute and applying a threshold.

 ```python